asishbabu2/Amazon-Automation/README.md

 # Amazon-Automation
 All the test cases should be in a single test case.
-Read URL from xml file
+Read URL from xml file.
 Use incognito mode.